 Things have changed: the SMUD Board of Directors recently adopted a stronger goal to reduce SMUD’s global warming pollution to zero by 2030.

-SMUD and the state of California need more rooftop solar and battery storage to fight global warming, help people keep the lights on during power outages, and give consumers more ways to manage their energy choices.
+Furthermore, the most detailed research done on this issue strongly suggests that rooftop solar is critical for helping reduce the cost of the transition to clean energy.
+SMUD and the state of California need more rooftop solar and battery storage to help people keep the lights on during power outages, give consumers more ways to control their energy bills and reduce pollution.